Skip to main content

 Stage 1: Early Withdrawal (0-72 Hours)

 The initial stage of the alcohol recovery timeline begins within hours of the last drink.
-This phase is known as acute withdrawal, and it can be the most physically and psychologically challenging.
+This phase, acute withdrawal, is one of the most physically and psychologically challenging.
 During this period, individuals may experience:

 • Physical Symptoms: Sweating, tremors, headaches, nausea, and vomiting.